tylercodes-11/react-firebase-todoapp/README.md

-# React.js To-Do App with Firebase Authentication and Firestore
+# React.js To-Do App with Firebase Authentication and Cloud Storage

 Welcome to my React.js To-Do App, a dynamic and secure task manager powered by Firebase Google Authentication and real-time Firestore cloud storage.
 This project demonstrates my proficiency as a junior developer in building modern, secure and responsive web applications.